TharinduTS/ABBA_BABA_2021/README.md

 ```bash
 Rscript plotADMIXTURE.r -p autosomes -i samples.list -k 11 -l tropicalis
 ```
+If this asks you to install r packages, do that creating a personal library after opening R

 here,
 'autosomes' is the prefix/common name among files 'samples.list' is the file we created above with sample names and populations